BLEND360/Blend360OptimizationCoE.github.io/_posts/2021-11-18-dynamic_moving_policy_with_error.md

     </tr>
 </table>

 **Fig 1** above shows an overview of the problem where orders from different region arrive into the origin warehouse.
 This process is not modeled via our solution as we assume that once an order arrives, its pickup and transfer to origin warehouse are deterministically determined.
 Then, the order is shipped from the origin warehouse to a destination warehouse.
 In this process, the destination warehouse is predetermined.
 However, the order can be immediately shipped to the destination warehouse or it can be delayed to match with another order (to the same destination) given the remaining truck capacity.
-Transferring from destination warehouse to destination is also assumed to be deterministically determined and thus is not conisdered in our formulation.
+Transferring from destination warehouse to destination is also assumed to be deterministically determined and thus is not considered in our formulation.

 **Fig 2** shows the order arrival process.
 Note that, to ease computation, the order arrival process of only a certain set of cities are considered in the following example.

-## 2- Dynamic Programming Model: <a name="model"></a>
+## 1- Dynamic Programming Model <a name="model"></a>

-Once an order is recieved by the moving company, its origin, destination, pickup time, and estimated size are known.
+Once an order is received by the moving company, its origin, destination, pickup time, and estimated size are known.
 In the following model, the actual pickup time and final delivery are assumed to be deterministic and therefore of no consequence to the model.
 However, the time an item is kept in the moving company's regional warehouse before shipping to the destination warehouse is stochastic.
 This time is captured in the following model where the *value function* is incentivized to minimize it by assigning a penalty to delayed time after pickup.

 **Decision time**: